 Working within the medical and health service industry means there are many instances where Covered Entities have to deal with PHI and ensure that they are in compliance with HIPAA requirements.

-Video conferencing can help you extend your care to patients around the world and enhance your service offerings by enabling instant access to remote specialists.
+Having the best HIPAA compliant video conferencing software can help you extend your care to patients around the world and enhance your service offerings by enabling instant access to remote specialists.

 Virtual Checkups and Consultations

-Medical professionals need to keep up with the latest advances and trends within the industry.
-It’s important to keep training practices up to date and ensure that you are delivering the best possible care at all times.
+Medical professionals need to keep up with the latest advances and trends within the telehealth service industry.
+It’s important to keep training practices up to date and ensure that you are delivering the best possible telemedicine solutions and care at all times.
 Lifesize medical HIPAA-compliant video conferencing solutions let physicians learn and collaborate with the world’s best by virtually attending live surgeries and viewing fast-frame digital visuals, all without taking time away from their patients to travel.

 Facilitate Global Collaboration